peterjkeegan/MaoriStats01/README.md

 This R script looks at Māori language statistics that derive from New Zealand Census data currently available on the Web.
 The time series are irregular.
 I am looking for trends initially, not absolute numbers, as there are errors in the reporting (more on this later).
-This is my 1st effort, which I'll improve and add to at a later stage.
+I put some files here in Feb 2014 and did some further work in Dec 2014

-The CSV file is something I constructed from Stats NZ Excel spreadsheets (see the Stats NZ website).
+All the data comes from Stats NZ (see their website).

 I divided the R script into a number of sections, mainly so its easy for me to remember what I did.